melentye/andrey-melentyev.com/src/2017-09-27_model-interchange-formats.md

 Interesting to see that Apple decided not to support PMML as one of the import formats.

+### Baidu Mobile Deep Learning

+Baidu's [MDL](https://github.com/baidu/mobile-deep-learning) is a new kid on the block, similar to Apple CoreML, it's a library for deploying deep learning models to mobile devices with support for iOS and Android.
+Models trained in [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) and Caffe can be converted into MDL format.

 ### Clipper

 [Clipper](http://clipper.ai/) is another product for *running* trained models.
 It allows deploying models as microservices